Counts of Limburg Hohenlimburg and Broich: Counts of Altena - Isenberg

 Frederick, Count of Altena Isenberg.
 He completed the castle of Isenberg on top of the mountain Isenberg.
 A conflict arose with his uncle Archbishop of Cologne, Engelbert II of Berg about the management of the monastic property when he wanted to expropriate his guardianship.
 On his way back from the town of Soest (located to the east of Dortmund) where uncle and nephew had negotiated in vain, to Cologne, Frederik raided his uncle Engelbert nearby Gevelsberg.
 In happened in the late afternoon of the 7th of November 1225, with the help of allies who also had serious grievances against the Archbishop's practices.
 The intention was to kidnap him as a hostage to castle Isenberg.
 A means of breaking a deadlock over disputed rights more often tried at that time.
 Accepted as long as it was a success.
 But in this case ended in tragedy.
 Archbishop Engelbert was unluckily killed.
 This event was of far-reaching significance to German history.
 Frederik fled and found temporary protection with an ally, count Otto of Tecklenburg.
 Frederick of Isenberg was outlawed and excommunicated.
 He was stripped of all offices and stewardships and his personal wealth was confiscated.
 In the winter of 1225/1226 the new Archbishop of Cologne, Heinrich von Müllenark, besieged and destroyed his castle Isenberg.
 (At present the ruin is a national monument).
 His cousin, Adolf von der Mark, was attributed large portions of Frederick's possessions.
 Frederik's wife, duchess Sofie of Limburg, found shelter at the castle of Limburg (Veste), where her brother duc Hendrik of Limburg received her with the children.
 Sofia would die a year later with her youngest child.
 Traumatized after supporting her husband in Cologne during the brutal execution.

 Frederik's brothers, Diederik bishop of Műnster, Engelbert, bishop of Osnabrück and Bruno at that moment cleric in Osnabrück were removed from office.
 Bishop Diederick died on his return journey from Rome where he travelled with brother Frederik to the Pope for penance.
 Later on Bishop Engelbert returned as bishop and was followed in office by Bruno.
 A large sum of blood money had been put 2,100 silver marks on Frederik's head.
 While he was sleeping in an inn near Arlon, dressed as a merchant, where he spent the night, he was cunningly taken by surprise and taken to Cologne.
 In the tumultuous trial in Nuremberg a few months later, a staircase collapsed, killing many of Frederik's supporters and opponents.
 Frederik van Isenberg was convicted, taken away from his county and possessions, and put to death on the wheel in Cologne on November 13 in the year 1226 in front of St. Severin's church.
 Sofia stayed by his side that day and night.
-Early in the morning of November 14 he breathed his last.
+Early in the morning of November 14 he died.